What is a PDC? What topics will be covered?

-Camping at the ashram in summer is lovely.
+Camping at the ashram is lovely.
 You will need to BYO tent and all equipment.
 If you are a couple, camping is a great option.

-There are a limited number of private rooms at an additional premium cost and prior booking is essential.
+If you prefer your own space, there are a limited number of private rooms at an additional cost.

 Whether you are camping, staying in a dorm or a private room, you will need to bring all your own bedding.
 You can borrow tents and bedding from the ashram at an extra cost.